OctopusDeploy/blog/blog/2022-10/devops-platform-engineering/devops-platform-engineering.md

 | Mid      | 25%                         |
 | High     | 48%                         |

 Platform engineering alone doesn't provide a whole organization view of performance.
 The DevOps structural equation model shows us capabilities for leadership, management, culture, and product that are outside of the scope of a platform team.
+This is why platform engineering belongs to a wider process, such as DevOps, rather than offering a replacement.

-Used together, platform engineering is an excellent tool for scaling software delivery.
+Used together with DevOps, platform engineering is an excellent tool for scaling your software delivery capability.

 DevOps: